Sonos Move-ing to places, no speaker has been before

 For years, Sonos provided high-quality sound speakers, but it lacked a field.

-Competition like Bose, JBL, and Klipsch has taken the outdoor world by storm, and that was until Sonos Move was released.
+Competition like Bose portable smart speaker, JBL Bluetooth speaker, and Klipsch speakers has taken the outdoor world by storm, and that was until Sonos Move was released.

-Whether it is the garden, kitchen, or even in the bathroom, Sonos has made a move (pun intended), and it’s here to eat competition lunch.
+Whether it is the garden, kitchen, or even in the bathroom, the Sonos speaker has made a move (pun intended), and it’s here to eat competition lunch.

 If price is no concern, this premium home speaker from Sonos will give fill your home with great sounds in a premium design form factor.